These campus partners help facilitate and shape the undergraduate experience on the Homewood campus.

 - Counseling Center

 - Office of the Dean of Student Life

 - JHU Compliance Line (to report covid-19 non-compliance, suspected hazing activities, etc. )

 Effective January 16, 2021: all posting by outside groups or individuals in residential buildings is prohibited.
 This includes JHU affiliated student groups, clubs, and activities, and by any office that does not have an office located in a residential space.
 All violations will be removed immediately, and it is paramount that student, faculty, and staff are adhering to University guidelines surrounding coronavirus, and not attempting to access residential spaces.

-The Office of Residential Life only approves posters and flyers that are hung in the residence halls.
-For the posting policy for all other campus buildings and offices, please see the Office of the Student Leadership and Involvement.
+Starting for the Fall 2018 Semester, all registered Johns Hopkins Student Groups will no longer have to register their flyers with the Office of Residential Life, prior to posting in the residence halls.
+You may post for your organizations events and programs, in the residence halls as you need, noting to continue to follow the existing policies we have set in place.
 Violation of one or more of the below policies will result in the removal of any advertisement/flyer and the group responsible being barred from advertising in the residence halls for up to a full academic year.